uwuxie/C9/README.md

 - Natural scrolling
 - Gesture visualizations
 - Gesture style
-  - Fixed: gestures are controlled and fixed distance
+  - `Fixed`: gestures are controlled and fixed distance
-  - Inertia: gestures resemble touchscreen flicks
+  - `Inertia`: gestures resemble touchscreen flicks
 - Gesture duration
 - Scroll distance

 ## Installation
 The latest version can be found under [releases](https://github.com/austinauyeung/C9/releases).
+You can use GitHub's `Watch > Custom > Releases` option to be notified of new releases.

 ### Option 1
 Install using the standard package installer.
 Allow the accessibility service using the banner in the application.